arthurwinck/arthurwinck/README.md

 ### Hi there 👋

-computer science undergrad at @ufsc and fullstack engineer at @paripassu!
+computer science graduate at @ufsc and software engineer at @nubank!

 building useful stuff is my motivation

-currently working in my thesis with automated graphql resolver generation.

 [linkedin](https://www.linkedin.com/in/arthurwinck/)